-While Fitbit and Apple have ensured that smartwatches and fitness trackers create the most buzz in the wearable tech space, smart jewellery is quietly building up a solid following by offering a more fashionable and discreet alternative for both women and men.
+While Apple, Fitbit and Xiaomi have ensured that smartwatches and fitness trackers create the most buzz in the wearable tech space, smart jewellery is quietly building up a solid following by offering a more fashionable and discreet alternative for both women and men.

-Due to their small size, smart rings in particular are tricky AF to get right, and we've seen more than a few startups run into legal and financial trouble, too.
+Due to their small size, smart rings in particular are difficult to get right, and we've seen more than a few startups run into legal and financial trouble, too.

-This new iPhone-compatible smart ring, Motiv, turned heads when it was announced in early 2017 and it's not hard to see why.
+The iPhone-compatible smart ring, Motiv, turned heads when it was announced in early 2017 and it's not hard to see why.
 It's sleek, just 8mm wide and comes in rose gold or slate grey finishes of titanium.
 Plus, there are seven sizes to fit both male and female fingers.

-Inside it's a fitness tracker that will monitor steps, distance, active minutes and so on as well as heart rate thanks to an optical heart rate monitor.
+Inside, it's a fitness tracker that will monitor steps, distance, and active minutes, as well as heart rate thanks to an optical heart rate sensor.
 The battery will last five days and it's even waterproof to 50m.
 In our tests, we found it to be both stylish and easy to wear thanks to its lightness.

 The second-gen NFC ring, crowdfunded on Kickstarter, can be used to unlock phones and doors, transfer information and link people.

 The ring packs two NFC tag inlays - one for public information and one for more sensitive stuff.
 The private tag - for things such as your smart door lock and payment information - sits on the inner part of the ring closest to the palm, so that it requires a deliberate gesture to use.
 The public portion, for stuff you want to give out, like your email address, sits on the top side of your finger.

 Waterproof to 50m, the ring comes in a range of subtle designs, including ceramic coated in gloss black.
 So there's something to suit both men and women.
 And the best news?
 It never needs charging, and it's by far the cheapest option on this list.